 There are several options available for chemical control of GBM.
 See the guidelines for a full listing.
 The most commonly used products are the pyrethroid Danitol and the carbamate Sevin.
-Other broad-spectrum pyrethroids (e.g. Brigade and Baythroid) are also effective.
+Other broad-spectrum pyrethroids (e.g. Brigade, Baythroid and Mustang Max) are also effective.
 Leverage and Brigadier include both a pyrethroid that would provide control of GBM and a neonicotinoid that would provide good control of sucking insects like leafhoppers (see below).
 Imidan is also an effective broad-spectrum material but it is not quite as effective against leafhoppers as the pyrethroids.
 Moreover, the new label for Imidan has a 14 REI, which makes its use problematic.
 There has been some evidence of control failures with Sevin in the Lake Erie area due to resistance.
 Although such problems have not been documented in the Finger Lakes or Long Island, it is something to pay attention to and rotation among pesticides with different modes of action is a good idea when possible.
+The pyrethoids are effective materials as noted above, but I have concerns about their overuse leading to spider mite problems.